-Samuel Mason used Cave-In-Rock as a central point of his base of criminal operations which stretched all the way to New Orleans.
-His tavern in the cave created an easy lure for travelers to stop as they passed by, but the combination with gambling den, brothel and refuge for criminals made it the perfect trap.
+Samuel Mason used Cave-In-Rock as a central point of his base of criminal operations, which stretched all the way to New Orleans.
+His tavern in the cave created an easy lure for travelers to stop as they passed by, but the combination of the gambling den, brothel and refuge for criminals made it the perfect trap.

-In the early 1800s, the Sturdivant Gang and the Ford’s Ferry Gang made appearances in the region.
-The Sturdivant Gang originated in Colonial Connecticut and by 1810, third generation counterfeiter Roswell S. Sturdivant lead his gang, which was primarily based in St. Clair County Illinois, but also occupied a fortress in nearby Pope County.
+In the early 1800s, the Sturdivant Gang and the Ford’s Ferry Gang appeared in the region.
+The Sturdivant Gang originated in Colonial Connecticut.
+By 1810, third-generation counterfeiter Roswell S. Sturdivant led his gang, which was primarily based in St. Clair County, Illinois, but also occupied a fortress in nearby Pope County.
 The Ford’s Ferry Gang had a more local foundation.
 James Ford (1770-1833) was a business and community leader in Kentucky and Southern Illinois, in the areas on both sides of the Ohio River.
-The other side of his dual personality was that of a gang leader, and his bandits high-jacked flatboats for a couple decades!
+The other side of his dual personality was that of a gang leader and his bandit's high-jacked flatboats for a couple decades!

-Two of the most colorful characters in our story are perhaps Isaiah Potts and his wife Polly who owned a tavern, Pott's Inn, near Ford’s Ferry.
-Ferry goers would depart the boat then take the short trek to the tavern as they ventured inland.
+Perhaps Isaiah Potts and his wife Polly, who owned a tavern, Pott's Inn near Ford’s Ferry, two of the most colorful characters in our story.
+Ferry goers would depart the boat and then take the short trek to the tavern as they ventured inland.
 It was a common occurrence for the travelers to be attacked, robbed and killed along the route to the tavern.

 Happily, outlaw folklore isn’t the only history associated with Cave-In-Rock!
-Although not too highly revered today as a highly educated researcher or author, in 1833 Josiah Priest wrote about cave paintings he observed at Cave-In-Rock.
-Priest described the paintings to include plants, animals, humans and the sun, moon and stars.
-He described the humans as wearing clothing similar to that worn by the early Greeks or Romans.
+Although not too highly revered today as a highly educated researcher or author, in 1833, Josiah Priest wrote about cave paintings he observed at Cave-In-Rock.
+Priest described the paintings as plants, animals, humans and the sun, moon and stars.
+He described the humans as wearing clothing similar to that of the early Greeks or Romans.
 He wrote, "On the Ohio, twenty miles below the mouth of the Wabash, is a cavern, in which are found many hieroglyphics, and representations of such delineations as would induce the belief that their authors were, indeed, comparatively refined and civilized."

 In 1848, another writer visited the cave.
 William Pidgeon was a well-known antiquarian and archaeologist.
-He became famous for his 1858 work, Traditions of Dee-Coo-Dah and Antiquarian Research, although at a later time his work was critically deemed to be partly almost science fiction.
+He became famous for his 1858 work, Traditions of Dee-Coo-Dah and Antiquarian Research, although at a later time, his work was critically deemed to be partly almost science fiction.
 He described the curious pictographs at Cave-In-Rock as humans that looked like ancient Egyptians.
-Pidgeon wrote about his belief because of artifacts he had found, that there was an entire network of a mound-builder race occupying sites in Wisconsin, Iowa, Illinois and Minnesota.
+Pidgeon wrote about his belief, because of artifacts he had found, that an entire network of a mound-builder race was occupying sites in Wisconsin, Iowa, Illinois and Minnesota.
 At the time, many in the science community made fun of him.
-In the past 150 years, history and prehistory have unfolded themselves and we now know that the Ohio River Scenic Byway region was just such a place!
+In the past 150 years, history and prehistory have unfolded themselves, and we now know that the Ohio River Scenic Byway region was just such a place!

 The pictographs described by Pidgeon and Priest have long been destroyed, but more recent graffiti tells the stories of other visitors to the cave.
 In 1913, the Ohio River flooded and B.C.
-Cole paddled his boat into the cave, stood up and carved his name into the ceiling of the cave.
+Cole paddled his boat into the cave, stood up and carved his name into the cave ceiling.

 In 1929, Illinois bought the 64.5 acres of land that includes the cave.
-Additional parcels were purchased later and all combined form the current 200-acre Cave-In-Rock State Park.
-The beautiful park stretches from the Ohio River’s shoreline to the top of a 60 foot tall bluff.
-It is maintained by the Illinois Department of Natural Resources and the lodge and cabins are managed by Marty Kaylor, a Cave-In-Rock lifetime resident.
+Additional parcels were purchased later, and all combined form the current 200-acre Cave-In-Rock State Park.
+The beautiful park stretches from the Ohio River’s shoreline to the top of a 60-foot-tall bluff.
+It is maintained by the Illinois Department of Natural Resources, and the lodge and cabins are managed by Marty Kaylor, a Cave-In-Rock lifetime resident.
 Kaylor recently reported that IDNR reports that in 2012, 514,000 visited Cave-In-Rock State Park.
-Kaylor said number that showed a significant increase over the 2010 number of 227,000 people.
+Kaylor said the number significantly increased over the 2010 number of 227,000 people.